Most People Confuse Tax Deferred (will be taxed at some point) with Tax Free (will never be taxed)

 Typically an investor whose income is in the 28%-31% marginal tax bracket could assume a 2.25% to 2.5% cost effect for income taxation on their investment yield.
 This erosion to the performance of our investments has an even more significant effect as we compound it over longer periods of time.
 While the number of years is the most significant determinant on this analysis, another consideration must be the investment environment.
 In a period of low interest rates for bond and money markets, and low performance in the equity markets, the 2+% cost is more statistically significant.
 As you know, this is the financial world that we are currently investing in.
 It appears that the Federal Reserve is content to have a nearly zero interest rate monetary policy in perpetuity.

-For these reasons, it is imperative that we, as investors, evaluate and vet any possible tax free investing and income options.
+For these reasons, it is imperative that we, as investors, evaluate and vet any possible tax free investment and income options.
 Other than municipal bonds, the only other two tax free options are Roth IRAs and 529 Plans.

 What is a Roth IRA?